Correspondence between factorability and normalisation in monoids: Preliminaries

-A rewriting system $\left(S,R\right)$ is called: \begin{itemize} \item \textbf{confluent} if any two rewriting sequences starting with the same word can be completed in such a way that they eventually reach a common result; \item \textbf{normalising} if every $u$ in $S^{\ast}$ rewrites to at least one irreducible word; \item \textbf{terminating} if it admits no infinite rewriting sequence; \item \textbf{convergent} if it is both confluent and terminating; \item \textbf{reduced} (or minimal) if for every rewriting rule $u\rightarrow v$, the word $v$ is irreducible with respect to $R$, and the word $u$ is irreducible with respect to $R\setminus\left\{ \left(u,v\right)\right\} $; \item \textbf{strongly reduced} if it is reduced and, in addition, every element of $S$ is irreducible; \item \textbf{quadratic} if the source and target of each element of $R$ are of length two. \end{itemize} The monoid \textbf{presented by} a rewriting system $\left(S,R\right)$ is the quotient $M$ of the free monoid $S^{\ast}$ by the congruence relation generated by $R$.
-If $\left(S,R\right)$ is confluent, the irreducible word to which a word $u$ rewrites, if it exists, is denoted by $\widehat{u}$.
-If $\left(S,R\right)$ is convergent, the map $M\to S^{\ast}$ defined by $g\mapsto\widehat{u}$, with $\ev\left(u\right)=g$, is the normal form arising from the rewriting system $\left(S,R\right)$. \begin{rem} If $S$ is a subset of $M$, then elements of $S$ can be regarded in two ways: as length-one words in $S^{\ast}$, and as elements of $M$.
+A rewriting system $\left(S,R\right)$ is called: \begin{itemize} \item \textbf{confluent} if any two rewriting sequences starting with the same word can be completed in such a way that they eventually reach a common result; \item \textbf{normalising} if every $u$ in $S^{\ast}$ rewrites to at least one irreducible word; \item \textbf{terminating} if it admits no infinite rewriting sequence; \item \textbf{convergent} if it is both confluent and terminating; \item \textbf{reduced} (or minimal) if for every rewriting rule $u\rightarrow v$, the word $v$ is irreducible with respect to $R$, and the word $u$ is irreducible with respect to $R\setminus\left\{ \left(u,v\right)\right\} $; \item \textbf{strongly reduced} if it is reduced and, in addition, every element of $S$ is irreducible; \item \textbf{quadratic} if the source and target of every element of $R$ are of length $2$. \end{itemize} The monoid \textbf{presented by} a rewriting system $\left(S,R\right)$ is the quotient $M$ of the free monoid $S^{\ast}$ by the congruence relation generated by $R$.
+If $\left(S,R\right)$ is confluent, the irreducible word to which a word $w$ rewrites, if it exists, is denoted by $\widehat{w}$.
+If $\left(S,R\right)$ is convergent, the map $M\to S^{\ast}$ defined by $f\mapsto\widehat{w}$, with $\ev\left(w\right)=f$, is the normal form associated with the rewriting system $\left(S,R\right)$. \begin{rem} If a generating set $S$ of a monoid $M$ is a subset of $M$, then elements of $S$ can be regarded in two ways: as length-one words in $S^{\ast}$, and as elements of $M$.
 When a rewriting system presenting $M$ with respect to $S$ is strongly reduced, this makes no essential difference, so elements of $S$ are denoted in the same way, regardless of the viewpoint, relying on the context to provide the proper interpretation.
-In particular, one can say that $S$ contains (or that it does not contain) $1$, the identity element of $M$.
-For clarity, we will emphasise such situation by calling $S$ a generating subset (i.e. not just a generating set) of $M$.
-This is the case in the context of factorability (see \cite{HO}, \cite{Hes}, \cite{Ozo}), but not in the context of normalisation in general (see \cite{DG}).
-However, when we characterise factorable monoids in terms of quadratic normalisation (Subsection \ref{subsec:characterisation}), the corresponding normalisations can share this custom. \end{rem}
+In particular, one can say that a generating set contains (or that it does not contain) $1$, the identity element of a monoid.
+This phrasing is the custom in the context of factorability (see \cite{HO}, \cite{Hes}, \cite{Ozo}), but not in the context of normalisation where a generating set is commonly distinguished from its image under the evaluation map (see \cite{DG}).
+So, we will emphasise such situation by calling $S$ a generating subset, not just a generating set, of $M$.
+When we characterise factorable monoids in terms of quadratic normalisations (Subsection~\ref{subsec:characterisation}), the corresponding normalisations will be eligible to share this custom so there will be no need to emphasise it. \end{rem}